 Contact Your Insurance Company

 After the inspector has completed a detailed assessment of your home, it is time to contact your insurance company.
 It is common for your insurer to send a claims adjuster to your home–someone who will document all the steps taken by you and evaluate the water damage to your property and assets.

 Depending on what kind of insurance policy you have, your insurer might chip in for a significant amount of the repair costs.
 However, if you have not been smart with your insurance, you might have to shoulder a considerable amount by yourself.

 Replace & Repair

-Now begins the process or repairing and replacing.
-It would be best if you started with your floors and ceiling and then move on to the walls.
+Now begins the process of repairing and replacing.
+It would be best if you started with your floors and ceiling and then moved on to the walls.
 It is essential to maintain the structural integrity of your home during this process.

 Moreover, select the right materials while replacing your current, damaged ones.
 You can take your contractor’s help and procure better materials that are stronger, more durable, and water-resistant.

 Once you have completed all of these steps, you will be ready to move into your home.